-Aloe is a great addition to your home for low-maintenance greenery and a Southwestern-inspired look in your space.
-This tropical plant doesn't have to live in its native habitat to thrive: With a little care and even the slightest green thumb, aloe can grow to its best right inside your house.
+Aloe vera is a great addition to your home for low-maintenance greenery and a chic desert aesthetic.
+Originally from the Arabian Peninsula, this succulent doesn't need to live in its native habitat to thrive: With a little care and even the slightest green thumb, you can grow a healthy aloe vera plant right inside your home.

 - Plant Type: Succulent, evergreen perennial

-- Soil Type: Well-draining succulent or cacti soil
+- Soil Type: Well-draining succulent or cactus soil

 For a natural, at-home sunburn remedy, cut a piece from the leaves of your aloe plant.
-Split the trimming in half vertically to rub fresh sap directly on affected areas for a healing, refreshing feeling.
+Split the trimming in half vertically, scrape out the fresh sap, and rub it directly on affected areas.

 Aloe doesn't need to be repotted often; in fact, it can thrive in a slightly overcrowded container.
-But when it's time to replant your aloe, you'll want to use a container one size larger every few years to keep it from becoming rootbound.
-You can check to see if your aloe plant is outgrowing its pot by carefully picking up the container and looking at the drainage holes.
-When roots are growing out of the drainage hole, it's time to repot.
+But when it's time to repot, you'll want to use a container one size larger every few years to keep it from becoming rootbound.
+Check to see if your aloe plant is outgrowing its pot by carefully picking up the container and looking at the drainage hole.
+If roots are growing out, it's time to repot.

-Most varieties of mature, healthy aloe plants will send up a tall spike each winter with a series of colorful (tube-shaped or trumpet-shaped) orange, red, or yellow flowers.
+Most varieties of mature, healthy aloe vera plants will send up a tall spike each winter with a series of tube- or trumpet-shaped flowers in hues of orange, red, or yellow.
 Once the flowers fade, cut back the spike at its base with clean, sharp gardening shears.

 Like other succulents, aloes prefer conditions that emulate the hot, dry, sunny desert.
 Plant yours in a container that's a few inches larger than the base of your aloe, and make sure it has good drainage—at least one large hole in the bottom of the pot is necessary to prevent standing water that can damage its roots.